dlcs/iiif-presentation/docs/rfcs/0003-identity-rewrites.md

   * If in DB, do we want to expose API to manage?
 * Do the path rules affect the eTag value?
 * Do we need rules for `AnnotationPages` and `PaintingAnnotations`?
 If not how do we construct?
 Always append `/annopages/{canvas-order}` or `/annotations/{canvas-order}` to canvasId?
+* Do we need to consider different rewrite rules for private and public?
+Potentially using different hostnames for public and private (ie not the incoming hostname).
+Specifically thinking of Caspian, where API calls are proxied but public aren't.
+In this case we wouldn't want to rewrite all paths to use incoming Caspian hostname, only the API ones.
+Is this something worth handling?
+Or an external concern for what will be seldom done?

 ## Appendix